This post may contain affiliate links. Please read my disclosure policy.

 - Add the leek, celery, carrots, butternut squash, white portion of the Bok Choy and the lentils.
 Stir gently to coat all vegetables in the olive oil then add the vegetable stock and chopped tomatoes.
 Season with salt and pepper.
 Cover the pot with a lid and gently simmer for about 15 minutes.

 - Add the chopped greens and parsley.
 Heat uncovered until the greens are just tender.

 - Garnish with fresh parsley and black pepper.
 Serve with a hearty whole grain bread if desired.

-Be sure to cut vegetables about the same size so they cook evenly.
+- Be sure to cut vegetables about the same size so they will cook more evenly.